Skip to content

 query(measures, dimensions, filters, order_by, limit) Generate a SQL query string

-reload(model_path=None) Hot-reload models from disk (useful in notebooks)
+reload(model_path=None, models=None) Hot-reload models from disk or a new list (useful in notebooks)

 generate_graph(output_file) Export an interactive entity graph as HTML